-Digital photogrammetry provides measurements of body angles or distances which allow quantitative posture assessment with or without the use of external markers and it is turning out to be an increasingly popular tool for the assessment of the musculoskeletal system.
+Digital photogrammetry provides measurements of body angles or distances which allows body posture evaluation with or without the use of external markers and it is turning out to be an increasingly popular tool for the assessment of the musculoskeletal system.
 A study aimed to present to a structured method for the analysis of posture and its changes using standardized digital photography technique.

 The individual settings of respective body parts, especially the spine and pelvis alignment in the sagittal plane, can tell the quality of body posture results.
 The gravity line is defined as the vertical line that passes through the center of gravity in the entire body and the reference posture is described by the relations between the gravity line and the body segments.